 - enhance a cardboard box by cutting it and gluing/attaching other mediums onto it (e.g. paper, pipe cleaners, paint, glitter glue, etc.)

-- coming up with more elaborate ideas, such as turning the cardboard box into a rocketship or even a teleporter (see explanation on this one below).
-Or making a dollhouse by adding rooms and levels.
+- coming up with more elaborate ideas, such as turning the cardboard box into a rocket-ship or even a teleporter (see explanation on this one below).
+Or make a dollhouse by adding rooms and levels.

-- decorating small cardboard boxes to make closet organizers
+- decorate small cardboard boxes to make closet organizers

 - make a “pet” carrier

 As you you can see children playing with cardboard never gets old.

-A 12 month old does know have the fine motor skills or knowledge that a 6 year old would have.
+A 12 month old does not have the fine motor skills or knowledge that a 6 year old would have.

 But, the same cardboard box will be engaging to both of these children.

 How Parents Can Enhance Playtime (with cardboard)

 Cardboard activities for kids allow you as the parent to add language to something that your child is interested in.

 For example when a 12 month old is trying to rip the cardboard you can narrate what he is doing and add some sounds/noises that he may imitate (e.g. “you are so strong”, “let’s rip the cardboard”, “weee”, “put it on your head”, “touch it to your toes”, etc).